 You’re expecting too much from your air filter.

-A cheap, disposable filter has one primary function: to prevent dust and debris from interfering with the HVAC unit’s inner-workings.
+A cheap, disposable filter has one primary function: to prevent dust and debris from interfering with the HVAC unit’s inner workings.
 Improving your indoor air quality is only a secondary benefit.
 This filter type is typically made of spun polyester and will have a MERV (minimum efficiency reporting value) of 6 to 8.
 That means it can filter out dust, pollen, and lint.
-Many other household pollutants will slip past and circulate with the air.
+Many other household pollutants will slip past and circulate in the air.

 If you really want to breathe cleaner air, you should invest in an IAQ system.